-6.2 Anatomy of a File
+2 Anatomy of a File

-A Java file has the structure shown in figure 6.1.
+A Java file has the structure shown in figures 1 and 2.

 The key points to note about this organization are:

 - The file is divided into sections with highly visible delimiters.
 The sections contain constructors, public variables (including ports and parameters for actor definitions), public methods, protected variables, protected members, private methods, and private variables, in that order.
 Note in particular that although it is customary in the Java community to list private variables at the beginning of a class definition, we put them at the end.
-They are not part of the public interface, and thus should not be the first thing you see. - Within each section, methods appear in alphabetical order, in order to easily search for a particular method (in printouts, for example, finding a method can be very difficult if the order is arbitrary, and use of printouts during design and code reviews is very convenient).
+They are not part of the public interface, and thus should not be the first thing you see. - Within each section, method order to easily search for a particular method (in printouts, for example, finding a method can be very difficult if the order is arbitrary, and use of printouts during design and code reviews is very convenient).
 If you wish to group methods together, try to name them so that they have a common prefix.
 Static methods are generally mixed with non-static methods.